Worble/Zulma/README.md

 - `zulma_switchcss.js` - Used for swapping themes (if enabled).
 Created by me.

 ### Building
- These are transpiled by babel, minified by webpack, sourcemaps are generated and then everything placed in `static/js`.
+ The javascript files are transpiled by babel, minified by webpack, sourcemaps are generated and then everything placed in `static/js`.
 The repo already contains the transpiled and minified files along with their corrosponding sourcemaps so you don't need to do anything to use these.
-If you would prefer to build it yourself, feel free to inspect the js files and then run the build process yourself (please ensure that you have [node, npm](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/lang/en/) installed.):
+If you would prefer to build it yourself, feel free to inspect the js files and then run the build process yourself (please ensure that you have [node, npm](https://nodejs.org/en/) and optionally [yarn](https://yarnpkg.com/lang/en/) installed.):

 ```
 cd javascript